 AR vs VR: What’s the difference?

 The two concepts can be puzzling.
-The IDC has estimated that spending on AR and VR will reach $18.8 billion in 2020.
+The Allied Market Research estimates that spending on AR and VR will reach $454.73 billion by 2030.
 With such an amount, it is evident that the use of these two innovations is gaining momentum.
 AR technology is defined as a modern technology that overlays virtual objects into the world around us in real-time, bringing a product to life in a physical environment.
 On the other hand, VR technology places the user inside an experience through a simulated environment.